melanieimfeld/Small-spatial-algorithms/readme.md

 		self.se.insert(point)
 ```

-	3. Repeat the above procedure for each point in your array.
-Fig 2.1 and 2.2 show two different ways of visualizing the entire insert procedure for 32 points and a capacity of 3.

 ![Quadtree Fig. 2.1 and 2.2](/images/quadtree1.png)

-2. Implement a query function to find points within a search range:
-	1. Now that we have inserted the points, we can query them.
+2. Implement a query function to find points within a search range: Now that we have inserted the points, we can query them.
 Fig. 3 illustrates an example of a rectangular search area in red.
 As you can see, the points within the search area can be on different quads, meaning that we will have to retrieve all points from different quads.
 Thus, our query function will input x, y, and size inputs for a rectangular search area that we call `myrange`.
 To find a point, we check if the search range intersects with the quad we are looking at.
 If it does not, we return an empty `found` array.
 If it does, we collect the points in our `found` array.
 To do this, we first check if the quad has children.
 If it does, we continue searching the children.
 If it doesn't, we append the points from the current quad.
 Note that there are two ways to append points in the current quad: If the `myrange` contains the quad, we append all points.
 Else, we will have to check each point on the quad to see if it overlaps.

 ```
 def query(self, myrange):